A. W. Andrews: Climber

 He is also believed to have had a project to traverse all the British coastline, between the high and low water marks, aided where necessary by a rope, starting in Cornwall.

 Tennis

 He once reached the semi- finals of the men’s singles at Wimbledon.

 Badminton

 He was a regular competitor at the All England Open Badminton Championships first appearing at the 1905 All England Badminton Championships and last appearing at the 1923 All England Badminton Championships.

-Poetry

-In later years he appears to have turned to poetry inspired by the scenery of West Penwith, Cornwall.